evandrodutra/contracts/README.md

 #### POST /users

-Crates an user and return its JWT token
+Crates a user and return its JWT token.

 ```sh
 POST /users